urbantrout/docs/en/sites.md

 Defining an additional site requires only that your chosen domain name has its DNS records pointing at the server, as well as the web server pointing at the `web` directory for that domain.

-You do not need to create additional `web` directories for new sites.
+Craft doesn’t require you to create additional `web` directories for new sites, though it’s fine if you need to.

 ## Propagating Entries Across All Enabled Sites